CQuIC/summer17-computing-workshop/Automation/notes.md

 `exp_sigma.pkl` has two dependencies `statistics.py` and
 `exp_sigma.pkl`.

-To produce `exp_sigma.pkl`, we use the `python3` interpreter as earlier.
+To produce `exp_sigma.pkl`, we use the Python interpreter as earlier.
 This is the "rule" to produce `psi_t.pkl`.
 This is written as follows.
 Note that each line in the 'rule' starts with a `Tab`
 ```
 exp_sigma.pkl: statistics.py psi_t.pkl
-    python3 statistics.py
+    python statistics.py
 ```

+Again, use the appropriate name for your Python 3 interpreter as you did earlier.

 If there is more than one dependency, we list them after the colon, separated by spaces.